camilleg/clockkit/README.md

 *Camille Goudeseune and Braden Kowitz
 Integrated Systems Laboratory, Beckman Institute, UIUC*

-Published in 2004 on http://zx81.isl.uiuc.edu/camilleg/clockkit (defunct).
+Published on http://zx81.isl.uiuc.edu/camilleg/clockkit (defunct) in 2004.
-Software revised and published on GitHub in in 2020.
+Software revised and published on GitHub in 2020.

-We describe an accurate open-source C++ distributed clock for networked commodity PC's.
+We describe an accurate open-source C++ distributed clock for networked commodity PCs.
 With no extra hardware, this clock correlates sensor data (head- and eye-trackers, biometrics, captured video, driving simulator data) from multiple PC's with latency and jitter under 10 microseconds average, 100 microseconds worst case.
 PC-driven actuators like motion